Remarks on effects of projective phase on eigenstate thermalization hypothesis: Projective representation for Abelian group

 \subsection{Symmetry violating perturbation}

-We now discuss a consequence of weak breaking of symmetries with 't Hooft anomaly.
+We now discuss a consequence of weak breaking of symmetries with a projective representation.
 To this end, let $G_1$ and $G_2$ be Abelian groups and the group $G=G_1\times G_2$ projectively acts on the Hilbert space of the theory.
 The corresponding unitary operator is given by $U_{g_1}$ and $\tilde{U}_{g_2}$ for $G_1$ and $G_2$, respectively.
-We consider a situation such that each of the symmetry does not have a 't Hooft anomaly, but they have nontrivial projective phases between them: $U_{g_1}\tilde{U}_{g_2}=e^{i\phi(g_1,g_2)}\tilde{U}_{g_2}U_{g_1}$.
+We consider a situation such that each of the symmetry is realized by a standard linear representation, but they have nontrivial projective phases between them: $U_{g_1}\tilde{U}_{g_2}=e^{i\phi(g_1,g_2)}\tilde{U}_{g_2}U_{g_1}$.
 We perturb the Hamiltonian by adding a term $\sum_{\rm site}W_{q}$, where $W_q$ is a charged operator under $G_2$ but trivially transforms under $G_1$, i.e.,

 Here, we assume the the operator $W_q$ is a local operator.

 In the following, we focus on the system with a discrete spectrum realized by appropriate regularizations.
 For brevity, we specify $G_1 = G_2 = \mathbb{Z}_N$ as the symmetry groups and thus the charge of $W_q$ is simply given by $q_{m}=qm$ for $m\in G_2=\mathbb{Z}_N$.
 As explained in the previous subsection, arbitrary energy eigenstates are degenerate, and then we work with the simultaneous eigenbasis of the unperturbed Hamiltonian $H$ and $U_{g_1}$ (${}^{\forall}g_1\in G_1=\mathbb{Z}_N$), i.e., $H\ket{E,\alpha} = E\ket{E,\alpha}$, $U_{g_1}\ket{E,\alpha}= e^{i\alpha}\ket{E,\alpha}$.
 Note that the number of the degeneracy of each energy eigenstate is at least $N$ as long as $\exp(i(\phi(g_1,g_2) - \phi(g_2,g_1)))\neq 1$ with ${}^{\forall}g_1\in G_1$, ${}^{\forall}g_2\in G_2$, since $\tilde{U}_m\ket{E,\alpha}$ ($m\in G_2=\mathbb{Z}_N$) are eigenstates of $U_{g_1}$ with different eigenvalues, and $\bra{E,\alpha}\tilde{U}_{m}^{\dagger}\tilde{U}_n\ket{E,\alpha}=\bra{E,\alpha}\tilde{U}_{n-m}\ket{E,\alpha}=0$ for $n\neq m$.
 Although extra degeneracies are possible in general, such accidental degeneracies can be removed by deforming the Hamiltonian while preserving the $\mathbb{Z}_N\times\mathbb{Z}_N$ symmetry.
 We thus assume that all of the energy eigenstates are $N$-fold degenerate in the following discussion.
 The degenerate subspace $\cH(E):=\operatorname{span}\{\ket{E,\alpha}\,|\,\alpha=0,1,\dots,N-1\}$ is also expressed as $\cH(E)=\operatorname{span}\{\tilde{U}_{g_2}\ket{E,\alpha},{}^{\forall}g_2\in G_2\}$.